MA Course

 • motivation letter

-• photocopy of highest school certificate(s)/degree with English translation
+• copy of your highest school certificate(s)/degree with English translation

-• copy of academic transcripts translated into English (if any)
+• copy of your academic transcripts translated into English (if any)

 • photocopy of your passport